karma13/git-demo/README.md

 And then is heard no more.
 It is a tale
 Told by an idiot, full of sound and fury,
 Signifying nothing.

+Now is the winter of our discontent
+Made glorious summer by this son of York,
+And all the clouds that loured upon our house
+In the deep bosom of the ocean buried.